yuhonghong66/kkulma.github.io/_posts/2018-03-18-Prime-Hints-for-Running-data-project-in-R.md

 -   logical and efficient code
 -   code that is ideally timed and tested

+#### **!!!
+UPDATE !!!**

+I had discussions online and offline whether your code alone can be used as sufficient documentation.
+The argument is that clean and clear code should stand for itself, no comments are necessary.
+There was a time when I thought that, too, but as [Mark Sellors](https://twitter.com/sellorm/status/975845659420119041) pointed out: any code will explain what you did, but it will rarely say WHY you did it.
+So comment your code generously, please!

 ### **07. Name your files like a Pro.**

-[Jenny Bryan](https://twitter.com/JennyBryan) is probably the first very high profile R-user I know who's been actively highlighting the importance of things that not many people talk about: file naming is one of them.
+Jenny Bryan is probably the first very high profile R-user I know who's been actively highlighting the importance of things that not many people talk about: file naming is one of them.
 I'm not going to reinvent the excellent wheel that she has already invented, so I'm only going to summarize her advice here.
 But for more detail, please, please, have a look at [Jenny's slides](https://t.co/99waX8liuQ).

 So, what do all good file names have in common?
 They are:

-#### **MACHINE READABLE**
+#### **MACHINE READABLE **

 This means that file names are